 Life before the elections

 President Jammeh has ruled the Gambia for years as a dictator.
 As I am born in the Gambia, it is my home and my Motherland.
 For me it was unimaginable to think of my country, “The Smiling Coast”, as the homeland of a tyrant.
 But on the other hand it should not surprise me since I have lived for years under the dictatorship of Jammeh.
 Especially at university it became clear that there was no freedom of speech in my country.
 When we were debating during classes, we had to watch our back because people might be recording our sessions.
 This could lead to arrests, kidnapping or even the killing of students.
 This was the kind of life we had to go through in the Gambia.
+There are lawyers for OVI cases located in Delaware who can clear one’s name off bad behavior or legal mistakes.

 Elections of new hope

-With all these criminality and barbarous acts, Gambians endured and waited patiently for the rise of the sun.
+According to criminal justice lawyers in Brookhaven, with all these criminality and barbarous acts, Gambians endured and waited patiently for the rise of the sun.
 Before the elections, there were two major political parties: The Alliance Patriotic Reconciliation and Construction (APRC), led by president Jammeh, and the United Democratic Party (UDP).
 A few months before the elections, the main opposition leader of the UDP got arrested, detained and later charged.
 He was send to prison because his party members organized protests and the government saw that as illegal.
 Most of the people who took part in that protest were beaten, arrested, detained and some were even send to the notorious prison centre in the Gambia called “Mile 2.”
 The prison the former president calls his ‘Five-Star Hotel’.
 As the election approached and all the other parties started campaigning, the APRC party was not taking this election as a major threat.
 In fact, when Yahya Jammeh was interviewed by the BBC, he said he was not going to campaign because he had nothing to lose.
 Meanwhile all the other parties decided to work together against the incumbent and they nominated Adama Barrow of the UDP as their leader.

 The unified parties got massive support from Gambians in and out of the country.
 As they came to work together the social media campaign grew bigger each day and Gambians in exile were even raising funds to support the party.
 Interestingly, Adam Barrow, the head of the coalition was barely known before he gained popularity during the elections.
 As a successful businessman and CEO he had never held any political office and was mainly the treasurer of the UDP.
 It was a great campaign.